M0JXD/non-sequencer-fork/README.md

 + Link against Stazed's FL and nonlib.
 + An end user instrument directory, perhaps ~/.local/share/non-sequencer/instruments
 + Fix some/bugs:
-1) If you enter a pattern and the note goes out of bounds of the set of bars, the pattern length gets longer to accomodate, disregarding time signature, even after those notes are removed.
-To get it back, select a higher amount of bars than the artifical length, then a lower amount. (is this a feature or a bug? :/)
+1) If you enter a pattern and the note goes out of bounds of the set of bars, the pattern length gets longer to accomodate, disregarding the set amount of bars and the time signature.
+This persists even after those notes are removed.
+To get it back, select a higher amount of bars than the artifical length, then the desired lower amount. (is this a feature or a bug? :/)
 2) If there is a note already to the right of where you want to place one the sequencer might not allow you to place it.
 To work around this, remove the note(s) to the right, then enter them again afterwards.
 Alternatively you can choose a shorter note duration to maintain a gap to the right of the entered note.
 3) With the Default intrument, scrolling down can cause the labels to become misaligned.

-## Reasoning:
+## Reasoning for fork:

 I wanted a sequencer to go with Stazed's Non-XT with JACK-MIDI (yes, I'm aware of aj2midi) and NSM support, and a filterable "piano roll" for doing drums etc., which Non already has with it's instrument files.
 There are very few options with all these characteristics.
 Stazed has no interest in maintaining a non-sequencer fork due to maintaining Seq32/Seq42 which does not have JACK-MIDI.
 I tried Seq66 but it was way too confusing for me and it's JACK-MIDI implementation was not what I wanted, automatically creating named output ports for other JACK-MIDI clients it detects instead of just providing "Seq66 MIDI Outs".
 Seq192 is cool but leans more to live performance than arrangements.
 Even so, I'm not a big fan of the Seq24 piano roll.